marcgille/cc20-ui/README.md

-# UI for Component registration in Concrete Components (CC20)
+# UI for Component Registration in Concrete Components (CC20)

 ## Background